acelinkio/argocd-homelab/README.md

 ```
 homelab                        # vault used for containing secrets
+├── sso                        # secret used for configuring sso
 ├── stringreplacesecret        # secret used for basic string replacement by ArgoCD Vault Plugin
 └── <namespace>                # secret dedicated for each namespace
 ```